Let’s Print!

 Artwork File Set up

-All artwork for screen printing must be summited in a digital format.
+All artwork for screen printing must be submitted in a digital format.

 Pdf, Psd, Ai and Tiff are preferred